-The Zhi Dou D2, also known as the ‘ZD D2’, is manufactured by a company called Zhi Dou Electric Vehicle Corporation (web), a subsidiary of the Xindayang Group (web).
+The Zhi Dou D2, also known as the ‘ZD D2’, is manufactured by a company called Zhi Dou Electric Vehicle Corporation (web).
+The Zhejiang Geely Holding Group, the conglomerate that also owns Geely Auto and Volvo, is the majority shareholder.
 The company also makes a variant of the D2 for Zotye Automotive, where it is called the Zotye E20.

 The Zhi Dou D2 is classified by the Chinese government as a full-fledged electric car, not an LSEV.
 It has real-car license plates and is allowed to go on the highway.
 It is somewhat amazing that they managed to get that classification.
 The D2 looks and feels just like an LSEV, dressed up with a fancy interior and fitted with a bigger motor.
 Output is 24hp (twenty-four) and 85nm (at launch the factory claimed 82nm).

 The company’s website claims a top speed of 88km/h.
 The salesman I spoke to claimed 100km/h.
 The Zotye E20 has a claimed top speed of 80km/h, which is the minimum to be allowed on highways.

 At the launch ZD claimed a range of 180 kilometer, and that is now consistent with their website.
 On an earlier version of their site, now gone, they said range was 120 kilometer, which is consistent with the range of the Zotye E20.
 The salesman too claimed 180 kilometer.